National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

 :::

-An investigation can realistically use only a fraction of the terabytes of information in an EHR.
+Realistically an investigation can use only a fraction of the terabytes of information in an EHR.
 The research team must identify the relevant variables among the qualifying patients to produce a coherent dataset tailored to their hypotheses.